-Doug Pray and Peter J. Vogt, in association with TheFilmSchool, are proud to introduce their second annual Wild Mind Film Camp, an 11-day intensive master class for documentary filmmaking in the Washington Cascades.
+Doug Pray and Peter J. Vogt, in association with TheFilmSchool, are proud to introduce their third annual Wild Mind Film Camp, an 11-day intensive master class for documentary filmmaking in the Washington Cascades.

 The term "Wild Mind" means "starting now, ready for anything."
 Gary Snyder, the American-Buddhist/poet/ecologist defines it as being "elegantly self-disciplined, self-regulating.
 That’s what wilderness is.
 Nobody has a management plan for it."
 Similarly, good filmmaking is a practice that can be prepared for but never completely controlled.
 It requires innovation in the moment, trust in the process, and a great deal of courage.
 A Wild Mind is focused, aware, and curious.
 It accepts rigor, enjoys challenge, endures failure, and delights in the documentary filmmaking process.